-During 2021 permit year,
+During 2022 permit year,

-- 211 reports of illegal dumping were investigated by the County Sheriff and subsequently cleaned up by Collin County Public Works crews. - 1,360 pounds of debris were removed from waterways in Collin County. - 14 outfalls were visually monitored.
-No illicit discharges were observed during visual outfall monitoring. - 23 illicit discharge complaints were received on the hotline and investigated. - 211 reports of illegal dumping were investigated. - 21,511 man-hours spent on storm system cleaning. - 505 man-hours spent on erosion control activities. - 133,720 pounds of metal recycled. - 1,026 used tires recycled. - 1,870 gallons of used motor oil recycled. - 33 investigations of potentially failing OSSFs based on public complaints.
+- 325 reports of illegal dumping were received by the County Sheriff. - 14 outfalls were visually monitored.
+No illicit discharges were observed during visual outfall monitoring. - 14 illicit discharge complaints were received on the hotline and investigated. - 21,303 man-hours spent on storm system cleaning. - 457 man-hours spent on erosion control activities. - 69,640 pounds of metal recycled. - 1,095 used tires recycled. - 2,080 gallons of used motor oil recycled. - 34 investigations of potentially failing OSSFs based on public complaints. - 32 complaints of illegal construction activities were investigated by Development Services. - Construction inspections were conducted on 100% of County roadway projects.

-- 23 complaints of illegal construction activities were investigated by Development Services. - Construction inspections were conducted on 100% of County roadway projects. - Inspection of all active (16) residential development projects in jurisdiction by County (11) or Design Engineer (5). - Responded to 6 hazardous material spill calls. - 24 employees trained in illicit discharge and good housekeeping.
+- Inspection of all active (16) residential development projects in jurisdiction by County (11) or Design Engineer (5). - No hazardous material spill calls were made in 2022.